mavisluan/slack/README.md

 ## Slack Project

-- This is a simple slack web app.
+- This is a simple slack web app, built with ReactJS.

-## App Functions
+## App Functionality

 Users will be able to
 - see a list of Channels and Users on the SideBar